Introduction to CBL reporting for financial companies

 • understand all the codes used for the classification, the accounting framework to be used or how to properly split the information in the trial balance to ensure a good reporting;

-• prepare CBL reports after participating to a practical case and share experience with the instructor on a simple holding company.
+• prepare CBL reports on a simple holding company.

 Contents